soerenmartius/awesome-cto/README.md

 ### Monitoring & Logging
 1. [Streamalert](https://github.com/airbnb/streamalert) StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.

+### Distributed Systems
+1. [Distributed Systems in One Lesson by Tim Berglund](https://www.youtube.com/watch?v=Y6Ev8GIlbxc&t=1049s) Using a series of examples all set in a coffee shop, we’ll explore topics like distributed storage, computation, timing, messaging, and consensus.
+You'll leave with a good grasp of each of these problems, and a solid understanding of the ecosystem of open-source tools in the space.